 She reached up, took her pin off, and put it in her pocket as she went up the stairs.

-Not having to deal with Sorrenson could be a good thing.
-She’d not gotten on well with Captain Sorrenson.
+Not having to deal with Sorrensen could be a good thing.
+She’d not gotten on well with Captain Sorrensen.
 Seemed they were always at odds about some little thing or another.
 Whenever she was on the ship, she tried to keep out of Sorrenson’s way as much as possible.
 But there were times when she needed someone who was capable of extracting her.
-Sorrenson could do that with grace and finesse.
+Sorrensen could do that with grace and finesse.
 Personal relationships, not so much.
 She’d heard a few things about Captain Logan, mostly that he was generally well-regarded and capable.
 This would be their first meeting and their first mission.
 Not her preference.
 Not for this one.
 She took another deep breath as she reached the top of the stairs.

 A rather tall, well-built young man stood near the railing overlooking the departure floor.
 He seemed quite relaxed and at ease with himself.
 She recognized his uniform.

 He looked up as she came out of the stairwell.